- Guests 4

 Its woodland garden provides impressive views over the glistening waters and a connecting path leads you down to a private quay.
 Walk across the headlands for the riverside pub and post office in Helford village.
 You can also hop onto the ferry from here for trips across the river.

-The aqua-coloured waters of Kynance Cover and The Lizard are just a 30 minutes’ drive.
+The aqua-coloured waters of Kynance Cove and The Lizard are just a 30 minutes’ drive.
 Here you can hop onto the South West Coast Path for walks along the most southerly point of the UK.

 Features and facilities